Donald Glover’s Next Three Big Movie Projects

 ‘LEGO Batman’ And The Other ‘Bat-Men’ Who Came Before Him

-In addition to his acting, Donald Glover is also known for his many other talents as a writer, producer, director, comedian, rapper, singer and songwriter.
+In addition to his acting, Donald Glover is also known for his many other talents as a writer, producer, director, comedian, rapper, singer, and songwriter.
 Tina Fey hired Donald Glover to write for her NBC comedy series, 30 Rock, when he was just 23-years-old.
-He later played the role of Troy Barnes on NBC’s sitcom, Community and can currently be seen on FX’s Atlanta.
+He later played the role of Troy Barnes on NBC’s sitcom, Community, and can currently be seen on FX’s Atlanta.
 Glover, who is no relation to legendary actor Danny Glover, won a Golden Globe in January for his work on the Atlanta, where his brother Stephen, also a writer, serves on the show.

-[Featured Image by: Matt Sayles/AP Images]
+[Featured Image by Matt Sayles/AP Images]